oszuidwest/rpi-texttv/README.md

 ### Foreced resolution
 To ensure the Raspberry Pi displays the content correctly on different screens, the script includes settings to force a specific screen resolution.
 This is particularly useful when connecting to displays that may not automatically configure to the desired resolution.

 By default, the script configures the Raspberry Pi to use a standard HD resolution (1920x1080) at 60Hz.
 If you need a diffrent resolution, you can change the `VIDEO_OPTION` variable and the `xrandr` commands.
+By default only the main screen (HDMI-A) is used.

 ## License